benreeve-ow/benreeve-ow.github.io/_posts/2025-04-06-knowledge-companies-cant-just-build-their-own-chatgpt.md

 This has broader implications for how value is created and captured in the knowledge economy.
 We're seeing a pattern where companies with the resources to pay the "alignment tax" are capturing disproportionate value, while traditional knowledge firms are relegated to being implementation partners or value-added resellers.

-It's reminiscent of how cloud computing played out.
-Initially, many banks and law firms thought they needed to build their own secure cloud infrastructure.
-Most eventually realized that was economically irrational and shifted to using AWS with additional security layers.
-The winners weren't those who tried to out-AWS Amazon, but those who most quickly accepted reality and found where they could add unique value.

 The knowledge economy companies that will thrive aren't those building second-rate AI tools, but those who most quickly adapt to a world where the best AI tools are widely available—and find ways to create value around them rather than competing with them.

-Some hedge funds have already made this pivot successfully.
-Instead of trying to build better models than OpenAI, they're focusing on identifying the unique data sources and judgment calls where humans still have edge.
-The best law firms are reimagining their services assuming clients already have access to basic AI legal research.

 The alternative—pretending your homegrown AI is competitive when clients can directly compare it to ChatGPT—is a bit like claiming your in-house search engine is better than Google.
 It's theoretically possible, but extraordinarily unlikely, and making the claim damages your credibility on everything else.

 In the end, the knowledge economy isn't being replaced by AI—it's being reshaped by it.
 The value is shifting from information processing to judgment, from computation to wisdom, from tool-building to tool-wielding.
 That's a much more profound change than simply adding AI to the existing business model, and it requires rethinking what knowledge work actually is.

-Or as one hedge fund manager put it to me: "We're not in the prediction business anymore.
-We're in the judgment business.
-The models can predict.
-Humans still need to judge."

 [^1]: Large language models are basically systems trained to predict the next word in a sequence.
 Technically impressive, but left to their own devices, they'll happily suggest that the SEC requires disclosure of executive astrological signs in 10-Ks.
 Alignment is the process of making them not do that.